riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/walkthrough.md

 recognize that the PR won't be merged unless someone on the rust team approves it.

-When your review approves the PR, it will go into a queue for yet another bot called `@bors`.  `@bors` manages the CI build/merge queue.
-When your PR reaches the head of the `@bors` queue, `@bors` will test out the merge by running all tests against your PR on Travis CI.
+When your reviewer approves the PR, it will go into a queue for yet another bot called `@bors`. `@bors` manages the CI build/merge queue.
+When your PR reaches the head of the `@bors` queue, `@bors` will test out the merge by running all tests against your PR on GitHub Actions.
 This takes a lot of time to finish.
 If all tests pass, the PR is merged and becomes part of the next nightly compiler!